loczek/tl/docs/frameworks.md

 ## Fiber

-we don't actually need it

-- cons
 - doesn't support request cancellation
 - isn't compatible with `net/http`

-- pros
+- doesn't support http 1.0 or http 2.0, only http 1.1
 - maybe faster than `net/http` for large quantity of small requests